Disneyland increases ticket prices, introduces new ticket tier; Genie+ price going up - NewsBreak

 Genie+ will increase from $20 to $25 per day when purchased in advance.
 If you wait until you are at the park to purchase, Genie+ pricing will now be variably priced based on the date.

 Disneyland announced last week that the Mickey and Minnie’s Runaway Railway attraction at Disneyland will open on Jan.
-27, Disneyland announced Thursday.Utah’s favorite candy to satisfy the Halloween sweet tooth
+27, Disneyland announced Thursday.‘Unsafe intersection’ on Powell Blvd could undergo major changes

 The attraction is part of an updated Mickey’s Toontown slated to open in spring 2023, but Disney announced the new Mickey and Minnie attraction would open early as part of the kick-off for Disney 100, a celebration for Walt Disney Co.’s 100th anniversary.